frankyeh/DSI-Studio-Website/doc/gui_t3_visualization.md

 4. Load MNI-space regions using [Slices][Insert T1W/T2W images]

-5. On the middle top toolbar, select the region and change background color to white and foreground color to red/yellow, check overlay
+5. On the middle top toolbar, select the region and change the background color to white and the foreground color to red/yellow, check the overlay.

 # Slice visualization